kyma-project/busola/docs/extensibility/form-widgets.md

 - **enum[]** - an array of options to generate an input field with a dropdown.
 - **placeholder** - specifies a short hint about the input field value.
 - **required** - a boolean which specifies if a field is required.
 The default value is taken from CustomResourceDefintion (CRD); if it doesn't exist in the CRD, then it defaults to `false`.
-- **description** - a string that can be shown below the input field to guide the User how to fill in the input.
+- **inputInfo** - a string that can be shown below the input field to guide the User how to fill in the input.
-- **tooltip** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.
+- **description** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.

 #### Example